Text - Bio

 Bio

-Nic Mason is a visual artist who lives and works in regional Australia in Wiradjuri Country.
+Nic Mason is a visual artist who lives and works in regional Australia near Bathurst in Wiradjuri Country.
 She primarily utilises painting and drawing in her art practice.

 Nic is interested in the possibilities of enticing new ways of thinking through connection and engagement with art.
 Her work is richly informed by her background in conservation and land management and influenced by her domestic life.
 After attaining a Science degree she worked in the conservation and land management field.
-In the middle of 2016 she resigned from her employment position in this sector to focus on her art practice in a full-time capacity and to commence studies in the painting workshop at the Australian National University.
-In 2019 she has been listed on the Dean's List for Academic Excellence for her Honours Year at the University of New South Wales Art & Design.
+In the middle of 2016 she resigned from her employment position in this sector to focus on her art practice and to commence studies in the painting workshop at the Australian National University.
+In this early part of her career she has been listed on the Dean's List for Academic Excellence for her 2019 Honours Year at the University of New South Wales Art & Design.

 Nic is interested in the possibilities of enticing new ways of thinking through connection and engagement with art.
 Her work is richly informed by her background in conservation and land management and influenced by her domestic life.
 After attaining a Science degree she worked in the conservation and land management field.
-In the middle of 2016 she resigned from her employment position in this sector to focus on her art practice in a full-time capacity and to commence studies in the painting workshop at the Australian National University.
-In 2019 she has been listed on the Dean's List for Academic Excellence for her Honours Year at the University of New South Wales Art & Design.
+In the middle of 2016 she resigned from her employment position in this sector to focus on her art practice and to commence studies in the painting workshop at the Australian National University.
+In this early part of her career she has been listed on the Dean's List for Academic Excellence for her 2019 Honours Year at the University of New South Wales Art & Design.

 In the studio

-Nic Mason lives and works in regional Australia, in Wiradjuri country
+Nic Mason lives and works near Bathurst in Wiradjuri country, regional Australia.

 Acknowledgement of Country